 - If not treated, early symptoms may go away on their own.
 But in some people, the infection can spread to other parts of the body.
 Symptoms of this stage of Lyme disease usually start within several weeks of the tick bite, even in those who didn't have the initial rash.
 A person might feel very tired and unwell, or have more areas of rash that aren't at the bite site.

 Lyme disease can affect the heart, leading to an irregular heart rhythm, which can cause dizziness or heart palpitations.
 It can also spread to the nervous system, causing facial paralysis (Bell's palsy) or meningitis.

 - The last stage of Lyme disease happens if the early stages were not found or treated.
-Symptoms of late Lyme disease can appear anytime from weeks to years after an infectious tick bite.
+Symptoms can start anytime from weeks to years after the tick bite.
 In kids, this is almost always in the form of arthritis, with swelling and tenderness, particularly in the knee or other large joints.

 Having such a wide range of symptoms can make Lyme disease hard for doctors to diagnose, although blood tests can look for signs of the body's reaction to Lyme disease.

 Lyme disease is usually treated with a 2- to 4-week course of antibiotics.
 Cases that are diagnosed quickly and treated with antibiotics almost always have a good outcome.
 A person should be feeling back to normal within several weeks after treatment starts.